learn-co-curriculum/phase-1-using-fetch/README.md

 ## Conclusion

 Many pages use AJAX to provide users fast and engaging sites.
-It's not always necessary - if you're building a static website, basic HTML could suffice.
+It's not always necessary — if you're building a static website, basic HTML could suffice.
 However, for any site that needs to request data from a server, the AJAX technique is a great tool to have.

 Using `fetch()`, we can include requests for data wherever we need to in our code.
-We can `fetch()` data on the click of a button,the expansion of an accordion display, or the submission of a form.
+We can `fetch()` data on the click of a button, the expansion of an accordion display, or the submission of a form.
 There are many older methods for fetching data, but `fetch()` is the best option for new code.